-Proper care and maintenance of your motor home, including your roof (Figure 13-3), is important for sustained, trouble-free performance.
+Proper care and maintenance of your motor home, including your roof, is important for sustained, trouble-free performance.
 Normal maintenance is simple and easy and does not require special materials.

 The roof of the motor home is fiberglass and can be cared for in the conventional manner.
 Keep the roof clean; one should clean the roof at least every three months.
-The roof should be professionally inspected by a dealer annually.
+The roof should be professionally inspected on an annual basis for leaks.
 Sealant may be necessary in the second year of ownership.